hapax/hapax.github.io/assets/maximal.md

 An exception was Einstein.
 He thought that the laws of
-electromagnetism were so beautiful and self-evidently complete that if they made no mention of a medium, none was required.
+electromagnetism were so beautiful, and self-evidently complete. that if they made no mention of a medium then none was required.
 Without a medium, there is no relative motion to account for changes in the measured speed of light.
 Thus, Einstein arrived at a simple but outrageous proposal:

 ---